 Over the past 11 years of Smart Futures, Your Future, Beyond Your Limits and Our Future programmes; we surveyed our young people to find out where they are now:

+84%

-- 84% are in education or employment - 69% of those in full time employment earn more than the minimum wage - 92% believe their participation in the EY Foundation's programme improved their career prospects - 84% believe that EY Foundation's programme helped them decide what they were going to do - 31% volunteer in their spare time - 90% are satisfied in their present job
+are in education or employment 69%

+of those in full time employment earn more than the minimum wage 92%

+believe their participation in the EY Foundation's programme improved their career prospects 84%

+believe that EY

+Foundation's

+programme helped

+them decide what

+they were going

+to do

+31%

+volunteer in their spare time 90%

+are satisfied in their present job
-"Before this programme, I was quite shy and reserved, lacking a lot of key skills that are required in a professional environment.
-However, due to this programme, I was able to do things that I would have never done e.g., doing a presentation.
-Overall, this programme has been crucial in shaping and developing me as an individual."

-Maame, Smart Futures Participant 2025

-Employment/education status at the time of the survey
+66 Before this programme, I was quite shy and reserved, lacking a lot of key skills that are required in a professional environment.
+However, due to this programme, I was able to do things that I would have never done e.g. doing a presentation.
+Overall, this programme has been crucial in shaping and developing me as an individual.
+Maame, Smart Futures Participant 2025 Beyond Your Limits and Our Future have now been discontinued Employment/education status at the time of the survey